How to optimize Google Business Profile for local SEOBy Emily Dyrland

 Given Google’s dominance of the search market (in April 2021, Google accounted for over 92 percent of the global search engine market share), it’s clear that search engine optimization should be at the forefront of your digital marketing strategy.
 Interestingly, 46 percent of all Google searches are regarding local information (Source: Oberlo).
 Consumers want to find local businesses quickly and easily.

-It’s especially critical for local businesses that are competing with big commerce to have an SEO plan.
+It’s especially critical for local businesses that are competing with big commerce to target their marketing efforts locally and have an SEO plan.
 Listings on Google Business Profile are one of the best ways to be found in local search.
 Local citations and review management are other tactics that will increase your clients’ Local SEO.

 Therefore, to be found in a general local search for ‘brunch restaurants (insert city name)’, or ‘brunch restaurants near me’ it’s critical to be on the first SERP.

 What is Google Business Profile?

 Google Business Profile (formerly Google My Business) is a listing that displays business information.
 This free tool from Google helps customers find and contact local businesses.
 With a Google Business Profile, your client can see and connect with their customers, post updates, and see how customers are interacting with your client’s business on Google.

 Interestingly, although small businesses are competing with big-box stores to rank on Google, they can hold their own in local search by executing a local SEO plan.
 This is because of the community support that they can leverage to power their backlinks.
 Building backlinks is another excellent way to build authority with Google, resulting in higher ranking.
 You can lean on the business community connections your clients have.
 Encourage them to reach out to their connections to mention their store in a blog or on social media.